RobertBoganKang/ShuwenPianoClassArrangement/README.md

 Since this problem has so many cases to consider, we cannot solve it within our life time, here is several methods:

-Method I: we can just guess the solution, if it is not satisfied we will guess other solutions until find one.
+Method I: just guess the solution, if it is not satisfied we will guess other solutions until find one.

-Method II (trial): this method is purely the DFS method that will consider all cases which is impossible.
+Method II (trial): the DFS method that will consider all cases which is impossible.

 ## Interesting Story
 Although this is super hard problem to solve, Shuwen has find one solution I call it "The God Solution" (namely, the solution came from god).
 Unfortunately my program cannot find it anyway.
 This solution is also posted in the `src` folder.